vblaskovics/katacoda-scenarios/devops_ansible/ansible-101/step1.md

 ---
 At the top of the terminal there are tabs called `node-1`,` node-2`.
 Click here to connect to port 80 on each server.
 Now that nothing is running on each node, clicking it does nothing, but we will use this tab in the exercise.

-> Note: This port is actually accessing the container, which is in the form of 8081-> node-1: 80, 8082-> node-2: 80.
+>Note: This port is actually accessing the container, which is in the form of
+>
+>8081-> node-1: 80,
+>
+>8082-> node-2: 80.

 Click this tab if you were instructed to "access the node in your browser" during the exercise steps.

+## Translated by
+Tamas Jozsa and Google Translate

+>Credits: all credits go to https://www.katacoda.com/irixjp as I have just translated this to english.
+Originals found here: https://www.katacoda.com/irixjp/katacoda-examples.